Fruit brandy: Moonshine

 Although methanol is not produced in toxic amounts by fermentation of sugars from grain starches, it is a major occurrence in fruit spirits.
+Methanol in fruit spirits forms mainly from pectins during fermentation and mash storage.
+Manufacturing controls are used to mitigate and monitor methanol levels.
 However, in modern times, reducing methanol with the absorption of a molecular sieve is a practical method for production.
+Which is why the spirits produced are safe for the consumer, respecting the legal limits imposed for methanol.